CS-458/academic-requirements/README.md

 This is a web-based scheduling application designed for University of Wisconsin-Stout students who wish to create a personalized academic plan for a specific program offered by the institution.

 The application features:
-- a user-friendly interface
+- A user-friendly interface
 - Ability to create a four-year plan or a plan spanning a custom number of years
 - Ability to save schedules for future reference or editing
 - Pre-generated four-year plans that are available to help aid in the planning process
-- tools aimed at ensuring all mandatory requirements mandated by UW-Stout are met.
+- Tools aimed at ensuring all mandatory requirements mandated by UW-Stout are met.
     - A requirments side bar with a dynamically updating percentages
     - Can be expanded to show more information.